|St Gatien Stables

 2010 Listed Hyde Stakes at Kempton RIGGINS 4/1 (dead-heated with Fanunalter) owned by Dubai Thoroughbred Racing, trained by Ed Walker and ridden by William Buick

 Jane Chapple Hyam, daughter of former Australian politician Andrew Peacock and Lady Susan Renouf, and former wife of the Derby winning trainer Peter Chapple-Hyam, was born in Melbourne, Australia and by the age of 16 was working for the trainer Colin Hayes at Lindsay Training Centre.
 She has fond memories of seeing her father's mare Leilani, trained by Bart Cummings, land the 1974 AJC Oaks and Caulfield Cup, and run second to stablemate Think Big in the 1974 Melbourne Cup.
 She moved to England, gaining further experience at Manton in the days when it was owned by Robert Sangster, and Michael Dickenson and Barry Hills were the trainers.
 In time Peter Chapple-Hyam moved to Manton and they got married.
 Jane assisted Peter during his time at Manton and later in Hong Kong, but the marriage did not work out and they separated in 2005.
-This encouraged Jane to embark on an ambitious course at the British Riding School, with the long-term ambition to train.
-She graduated from the British Riding School in 2005 and applied for a licence to train in her own right in September 2005.
+Jane enlisted the British Riding School course, with the long-term ambition to train, graduating in 2005 and applied for a licence to train in her own right in September 2005.
 Her first winner, Chief Commander, came on the all-weather circuit at Wolverhampton on 13th January 2006.
-Within the year she had recorded her greatest success at York in the 2006 Ebor Handicap when Mudawin, owned by Franconson Partners, triumphed at 100/1 in the hands of John Egan.
+She recorded her greatest success at York in the 2006 Ebor Handicap when Mudawin, owned by Franconson Partners, triumphed at 100/1 in the hands of John Egan.
 In 2009, after the retirement of Geoff Wragg, Jane took the opportunity to lease boxes at Abington Place, sharing the facility with Mike de Kock.
 She moved to St Gatien Cottage Stables, but by 2016 she had returned to Abingdon Place.

 July 2014-March 2019 Charlie Fellowes